 Nutritional Value Of Apple

 Whole apples (i.e., apples with peel) have various nutrients in good amounts.
 Several essential nutrients and bioactive compounds in the fruit are present immediately under the apple’s skin.
-Therefore, it is advisable to eat the apple with the peel.
+Therefore, it is advisable to eat this juicy fruit with the peel.

 Below are the nutrients that you would find in a medium-sized apple (182 grams) corresponding to the daily requirement of nutrients on a per-day basis for kids.